 Check out Why Teacher Education at ISU, Student Life, and Academics to learn about experiences, affordability, and our nationally known teacher education programs.

 Points of Pride

-Approximately one in eight Illinois public school teachers graduated from Illinois State.
+- Approximately one in seven Illinois public school teachers graduated from Illinois State.

 - The College of Education is the oldest college in the University and enrolls more than 3,000 doctoral, master’s, and undergraduate students.

 - Founded in 1857, Illinois State was the first public university in Illinois.

 - The Professional Education Unit includes 41 education programs.

 - For the 2012-13 academic year, the College of Education awarded 140 undergraduate and graduate scholarships totaling more than $312,000.

 - $11.3 million in external grants and contracts was awarded to the college during the 2012 fiscal year.

 - The University Laboratory Schools serve 1,000 students.